chris-j-akers/tho-smooth-jekyll-theme/README.md

 ### Hamburger Menu

-Hamburger menu is populated automatically by scanning for pages in the root dir of the site.
+Hamburger menu populats automatically by scanning for pages in the root dir of your Jekyll site.

 ![](site-assets/images/tho-smooth-menu.png)